Camellia Club of Mobile

 Phone: (251) 988-1405

-The first Club President was Dr. R. M. Shackleford, the annual dues were $5.00 per member, and just prior to 1953 the Club was incorporated as a non-profit organization.
-About 1968 the Men’s Camellia Club of Mobile changed its name to the Camellia Club of Mobile, Inc. The Club now awards trophies for the best blooms on exhibit, but after 44 presidents and sixty-eight years, our dues are STILL $5.00 per member and we still, naturally, a non-profit organization.
+The first Club President was Dr. R. M. Shackleford, the annual dues were $5.00 per member, and, just prior to 1953, the Club was incorporated as a non-profit organization.
+About 1968 the Men’s Camellia Club of Mobile changed its name to the Camellia Club of Mobile, Inc. The Club now awards trophies for the best blooms on exhibit, but after eighty years, our dues are STILL $5.00 per member and we still, naturally, are a non-profit organization.

 Several members who founded the Club in 1940 were among those camellia enthusiasts who formed the American Camellia Society, which held its first Annual Meeting in Mobile in 1946 at the Admiral Semmes Hotel.
 The ACS held their Annual Meeting again at the Admiral Semmes Hotel in 1953, and in 1985 the ACS members were once again welcomed to Mobile by its “older brother” club.
 Two past presidents of the Camellia Club of Mobile, Mr. Hoyt W. Lee and Mr. Charles R. Butler, also served as Presidents of the American Camellia Society.

-Over the past nearly eighty two years many people have been introduced to the beauty of the camellia, Alabama’s State Flower, through visiting the Camellia Show held each January by our Club, first at Murphy High School, then Fort Whiting Auditorium, the Municipal Auditorium and the Springdale Mall Plaza for many years, and then to Colonial Mall Bel Air most recently to the Abba Temple.
+For over eighty years many people have been introduced to the beauty of the camellia, Alabama’s State Flower, through visiting the Camellia Show held each January by our Club, first at Murphy High School, then Fort Whiting Auditorium, the Municipal Auditorium and the Springdale Mall Plaza for many years, and then to Colonial Mall Bel Air the Abba Temple and most recently the Mobile County Fairgrounds..
 We hope you enjoy our shows as much as we enjoy presenting them.

 The Camellia Club of Mobile meets at 2:00 pm on 2nd Sunday of month, September-April at Jon Archer Center on Schillinger, 1070 Schillinger Road, N. Mobile, AL 36608